Group B streptococcal infection: National Screening Committee

 The UK National Screening Committee's current policy position on GBS is: "screening should not be offered to all pregnant women.
-This policy was reviewed in 2012, and despite receiving 212 responses, of which 93% advocated screening, the NSC has decided to not recommend antenatal screening.

 This decision was strongly criticized by the charity Group B Strep Support as ignoring both the wishes of the public and the rising incidence rates of GBS infection in the UK.

 United States

 Recommendations for IAP to prevent perinatal GBS disease were issued in 1996 by the CDC.
 In these guidelines, the use of one of two prevention methods was recommended: either a risk-based approach or a culture-based screening approach.
 The CDC issued updated guidelines in 2002; these guidelines recommended the universal culture-based screening of all pregnant women at 35–37 weeks' gestation to optimize the identification of women who must receive IAP.
 CDC also recommended that women with unknown GBS colonization status at the time of delivery be managed according to the presence of intrapartum risk factors.
 Because of this strategy, the US has seen a major reduction in the incidence of GBS-EOD.

 The CDC issued updated guidelines again in 2010, however, the foundations of prevention in the CDC's 2010 guidelines remained unchanged.
 The following were the main additions in the 2010 guidelines: